Teradata Table Design Checklist

 4. Are Data Types And CHARACTER SETS Matching Across Tables?

-5. Can A Unique Primary Index Be used?
+5. Can A Unique Primary Index Be Used?

 - NUPI tables drastically reduce the possibilities of the Teradata Optimizer to use the Nested Join strategy.

-- No duplicate row checks (see in point 6) are needed in the case of SET tables, as the UPI guarantees uniqueness.
+- No duplicate row checks (see point 6) are needed in the case of SET tables, as the UPI guarantees uniqueness.

 6. Can MULTISET Tables Be Used?